Hlee96/Stocks-Analysis/README.md

  ![VBA_Challenge_2017](https://user-images.githubusercontent.com/108282027/178908953-fc2e9491-29b8-4e44-94c8-c8bc72feaa56.png)
 Attached above is the result for the 2017 and 2018 stock analysis with the time that it took to generate the results.

+##Summary
+### Advantage vs Disadvantages of refactoring a code
+The main advtange is the time efficiency that the refactored code is providing.
+The macro analysis was run about approximately .5 seconds less.
+When dealing with a large data set, time is crucial and more so being efficient with the time given to run the analysis is important.
+It also helped to eliminate redundancies in comparison to the original code.
+It is essentially aiming to achieve a better code and more effective one.
+Some of the disadvantage can relate to user error, when the refactored code introduces additional bugs that wasn't present prior.
+A refactored code might also be difficult for the user to understand, while we know the original code clearly, the process of refactoring a code might lead to more confusion.
+### Advatnage seen in Stock Analysis
+The decreased time to run the macro was the biggest advantage.
+When the original code was run it was closer to 1 second, and by refactoring it decreased the time for more than 50%.
+Also, there was no too much hands on work required to change the code from the original code, and it was still able to be more effective and time efficient.